Harika-SVL/Docker/notes.md

 * Try fixing
-* Try using alpine version of dotnet 7 for the same application
+* Try using alpine version of dotnet-7 for the same application

 #### Dockerfile instructions